lovemark/skywatcher/CONTRIBUTING.md

 Astronomy rules
 ---------------

-- Do not put lowercase letters at the start of star names.
+- Do not put lowercase letters at the start of sky object names.
 So, instead of "a Carinae", I use `LuisStar-0290`.
 - Put always the **best** possible name available.
 For example, instead of using 58 Orionis or Alpha Orionis, use Betelgeuse.